stewart-lab/scRNAseq_downstream/README.md

 conda env create -f environment_scRNAseqbest.yml conda activate scRNAseq_best
 ```
-To run the following scripts- make sure to change your working directory as well as the directory where your gene expression, cell, and gene matrices are.
+To run the following scripts- make sure to change your working directory as well as the directory where your gene expression, cell, and gene matrices are in the .Rmd.

-You will also need the orthologs from Ensemble and the meta data for the human reference, both provided in the data/ folder.
+You will also need to update the directories for the orthologs from Ensemble and the meta data for the human reference in the .Rmd (both are provided in the data/ folder).

+Now run:
 ```
 preprocess_crossspecies_Cowan.Rmd
 preprocess_crossspecies_Reh.Rmd